Create a new project#

 make install

 This process will take a few minutes.
 Once completed, a success message will appear.
+Both the frontend and backend in their respective directories will be built.

-Code Formatting and i18n#
+Code formatting and i18n#

 Ensure all tests pass on GitHub Actions after pushing the repository by running: